-Pelosi’s archdiocese says prominent Catholics who support abortion rights should be denied Communion
+Pelosi’s archbishop says prominent Catholics who support abortion rights should be denied Communion

 “This is a bitter medicine, but the gravity of the evil of abortion can sometimes warrant it,” he added.

-Cordileone’s letter is the latest entry in an evolving debate about how Catholic leaders should handle politicians whose stances — particularly on abortion — do not jibe with the church’s doctrine.
+Cordileone’s letter is the latest entry in an evolving debate about how Catholic leaders should handle Catholic politicians whose stances — particularly on abortion — do not jibe with the church’s doctrine.
 And the controversy has only intensified since the election of the nation’s second Catholic president, who some say should also be denied Communion.

-The archbishop himself acknowledged the polarizing political dynamic, writing in an addendum that he intentionally waited to publish his thoughts until after the 2020 election year to avoid “confusion among those who would misperceive this as 'politicizing’ the issue.”
+The archbishop acknowledged the polarizing political dynamic, writing in an addendum that he intentionally waited to publish his thoughts until after the 2020 election year to avoid “confusion among those who would misperceive this as ‘politicizing’ the issue.”

 “Regardless of which political party is in power at a given moment, we all need to review some basic truths and moral principles,” Cordileone wrote.